 Clinical studies have proven that the multiple branches of yoga provide physical benefits for people with a wide range of health needs.
 Y:

-Research has also proven that yogis have better balanced diets, and a five percent loss in body weight can reduce blood sugar levels.
+Finally, research has also proven that yogis have better-balanced diets, and a five percent loss in body weight can reduce blood sugar levels.
 The Fred Hutchinson Cancer Research Center in Seattle conducted a study of 1500 overweight individuals, over the age of 50.
 Those who dedicated time at least once a week to yoga (regardless of the type of yoga) over a period of four years or more, were nearly 20 pounds lighter than those who did not practice yoga.
-The researchers theory was that the yogis had less stress and better diets than the others in the study.
+The researcher’s theory was that the yogis had less stress and better diets than the others in the study.
 Most likely because the practice of yoga generally brings about a more positive and healthy lifestyle.

-Therapeutic Yoga for Diabetes is a complementary support, not an alternative to other essential treatment plans, and participants will be required to have recent A1C readings.
+Therapeutic Yoga for Diabetes is complementary support, not an alternative to other essential treatment plans, and participants should have recent A1C readings.
 No prior yoga experience is necessary.
-For more information on yoga for diabetics, read https://thenamastecounsel.com/yoga-diabetics/.
-Contact me or the D. R. Semmes YMCA Welcome Center for more information, or to enroll.
+For more information on yoga for diabetics, visit my YouTube channel, and read https://thenamastecounsel.com/yoga-diabetics/.
+Contact me for more information, or to enroll.